Ooma Telo VoIP Phone Service Review

-Ooma uses Voice-over-IP (VoIP) technology to offer free home phone service by selling its VoIP phone device called Ooma Telo.
+Ooma uses Voice Over Internet Protocol (VoIP) technology to offer free home phone service by selling its VoIP phone device called Ooma Telo.
 Ooma Telo VoIP phone service has two big advantages over traditional landline telephone: 1.
 Low cost (actually it is almost free in Ooma Telo’s case, we will touch on this below); 2.
 Free call features such as Caller ID, Call Waiting and Voicemail are included.
 Ooma Telo has earned an excellent reputation for its VoIP phone device performance and call quality.
 You can search for Ooma Telo reviews Online and the ratings from most sources are quite positive as compared to its competitors.

 Design and Voice Quality

 Unlike most VoIP devices where the appearance is not a strong point, the Ooma Telo team took the effort to craft an attractive exterior design.
 Ooma Telo’s size is similar to an answering machine.
 Its surface is covered in a rubber material that has a nice feel.
 There are multiple blue LED lights indicating Ooma’s logo and various function symbols including voice message playback buttons.
 At the back, there are two data ports, one phone jack, one USB port and a power port.